Description

 MaxDuration:

-• During the last 3 years, the maximum time in days below previous high water mark is 169 days, which is greater, thus worse than the value of 87 days from the benchmark.
+• During the last 3 years, the maximum days under water is 169 days, which is higher, thus worse than the value of 87 days from the benchmark.

 AveDuration: